 usual point notation with an optional exponent suffix; the exponent is

-(case insensitive, and only p
+introduced by e or p (case insensitive, and only p works for

 hexadecimal), followed by a signed decimal integer.